-By applying these propagation rules to the slice computed for the source method, we create a set of statements that are tainted but are not be included in the original slice.
+By applying these propagation rules to the slice computed for the source method, we create a set of statements that are tainted but would not be included in the original slice because the original slice shows statements that are data dependent which is only part of how taint propagates.
 We then compute forward slices for each of these statements and all others derived in the same manner from subsequent slices until we encounter a sink method or run out of statements from which to slice.

 Of our propagation rules, the third rule causes the most propagation of taint and is therefore the largest source of false positives.
-An example of a false positive we saw often occurred when Activities became tainted.
-Since Activities are responsible for coordinating all the functionality for a UI screen, if any part of that screen uses the Internet, there is a potential leak.
-While it may seem like this rule should be removed in order to prevent such false positives, it's important to note that without it, our taint analysis would likely find no leaks.
-Preventing over tainting while properly tracing information flow is a difficult problem with static analysis, especially when objects handle both tainted and non-tainted.
+An example of a false positive we saw occurred when an Activity became tainted.
+Activities are responsible for coordinating all the functionality for a UI screen, so if one part of the UI interacts with private data and another sends data to the network, AndroidLeaks may report a potential leak.
+For example, if an Activity has an instance variable that stores the current location, taint will be propagated to the entire Activity object.
+If the Activity also has an ad window that pulls advertisements from the Internet, then there is a potential leak.
+As we intend the results of AndroidLeaks to be manually reviewed, we err on the side of over tainting so that we find when this tainting is correct, at the expense of potential false positives.
+Preventing over tainting while properly tracing information flow is a difficult problem with static analysis, especially when complex objects handle both tainted and untainted data.
 We note that [17], on which our taint analysis was based, also has high false positives in certain cases.